Skip to main content

 Consultant Dermatologist

 Dr Alia Ahmed is a Consultant Dermatologist at Circle Reading Hospital.
-She is also Clinical Lead for Dermatology working for Frimley and Barts Health NHS Trusts.
+She was Clinical Lead for Dermatology at Frimley Health NHS Foundation Trust for over 5 years.
+She is now based in Barts Health NHS Trust.
 She graduated from Barts and the Royal London School of Medicine in 2008 and completed her Dermatology training in London, including a research fellowship in Psychodermatology, becoming a consultant in 2017.
 Dr Ahmed also has a BSc in Psychology with Clinical Psychology (University of Kent).

-In addition to her NHS work, Dr Ahmed is an honorary lecturer in Psychodermatology at the University of Hertfordshire.
+In addition to her NHS work, Dr Ahmed is a visiting lecturer in Psychodermatology at the University of Hertfordshire.
 She is active in research and has presented internationally, as well as having several peer-reviewed publications and a research fellowship with the UK Dermatology Clinical Trials Network.
-Dr Ahmed is on the executive committee for Psychodermatology UK, and a spokesperson for the British Skin Foundation, as well as a contributor to the All Party Parliamentary Group on Skin.
+Dr Ahmed is Chair of Psychodermatology UK, and a spokesperson for the British Skin Foundation, as well as a contributor to the All Party Parliamentary Group on Skin.
 She is a regular contributor to several periodicals and enjoys writing about the link between mind and skin.

 Her specialist interest is in the psychological effects of chronic skin disease, specifically the link between the skin and stress.
 Her other interests include inflammatory dermatoses (e.g. acne, rosacea, eczema, psoriasis), hair loss, paediatric and genital dermatology, skin cancer and skin infestations.